OCR-D/ocrd-website/site/en/workflows.md

 a rule based on majority and proper containment determins whether it belongs to the neighbour, and can therefore be clipped to the background.

-This basic text-nontext segmentation ensures that for each text block there is a clean image without interference from separators and neighbouring texts.
+This basic text-nontext segmentation ensures that for each text region there is a clean image without interference from separators and neighbouring texts.
 (Cleaning via coordinates would be impossible in many common cases.)

 TODO: add images